Guidelines for the Management of Genital Herpes in New Zealand

 If the patient is pregnant, specialist consultation is recommended (see page 18).

 In cases of immunocompromised patients, refer to appropriate specialist.

 Recommended treatment regimens for suppressive therapy include:

-- Valaciclovir 500mg daily.
-Increase to 500mg bd on individual basis of clinical presentation and/or having breakthrough recurrences on 500mg daily.
+Valaciclovir 500mg daily.
+Increase to 500mg bd on an individual basis of clinical presentation and/or having breakthrough recurrences on 500mg daily.

 Suggest prescribing for 12 months, followed by a break of 3 months to see if recurrences are still frequent.
 Grade C

 20-25% of patients may experience recurrent episodes whilst on suppressive therapy.
 Other genital conditions may mimic and/or coexist and, even if symptoms are suggestive of breakthrough recurrences, such patients are advised to see a specialist.
 The usual recommended dose of valaciclovir may need to be altered if breakthrough episodes are confirmed; suppressive therapy does not alter the natural history of recurrences long term and it is common to have a recurrence soon after the withdrawal of therapy.
 It is helpful to anticipate this and to provide sufficient medication to allow prompt self-initiated treatment of any early recurrences.
 It is suggested that either a minimum of two recurrences or approximately 3 months without suppressive therapy is necessary to establish a new pattern.